Regulatory actions for June 6, 2025

 June 6, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: BTL Industries, Telix, Zeiss Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Akeso, Avadel, Formycon, Hutchmed, Innovent, Sydnexis, Telix, Tempest, Vigeneron.

 Briefs